Scottish North Eastern Railway: Sold to the Caledonian Railway

 The Scottish North Eastern Railway had been formed by the amalgamation of two smaller companies in 1856.
-It had long been in a "loose association" with the Caledonian Railway, and on 10 August 1866 it was itself absorbed into the Caledonian.
+It had long been in a "loose association" with the Caledonian Railway, and on 10 August 1866 it was itself absorbed into the Caledonian by the Caledonian and Scottish North Eastern Railways Amalgamation Act 1866 (29 & 30 Vict. c. cccl).

 The Caledonian now controlled lines from Carlisle to Aberdeen.
 While this appeared to be the outcome it had long desired, it came at a heavy price: Parliament was becoming uncomfortable with the monopoly power of large railway concerns, and granted the North British Railway (NBR) running powers over much of the northern part of the Caledonian system.
 The NBR was building its own line from Arbroath to north of Montrose, where it made a junction (Kinnaber Junction) with the Caledonian Railway.
 In 1878 the NBR bridged the Firth of Tay at Dundee, giving it direct access from Edinburgh and Fife to the north shore of the Firth, and Parliament ordered that the Dundee and Arbroath Railway be transferred to joint ownership: jointly between the Caledonian Railway and the NBR.
 This took effect from 1 February 1880, and gave the NBR an independent route from Edinburgh to Kinnaber, and running powers from there to Aberdeen.